rbignon/woob/docs/source/guides/capability.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Python is an object-oriented language, so when your capability supports entities (for example :class:`~weboob.capabilities.video.BaseVideo` with the :class:`~weboob.capabilities.video.CapVideo` capability), you have to create a class derived from :py:class:`~weboob.capabilities.base.BaseObject`, and create an unique method to get it (for example :func:`~weboob.capabilities.video.CapVideo.get_video`), instead of several methods like ``get_video_url()``, ``get_video_preview()``, etc.
+Python is an object-oriented language, so when your capability supports entities (for example :class:`~woob.capabilities.video.BaseVideo` with the :class:`~woob.capabilities.video.CapVideo` capability), you have to create a class derived from :py:class:`~woob.capabilities.base.BaseObject`, and create an unique method to get it (for example :func:`~woob.capabilities.video.CapVideo.get_video`), instead of several methods like ``get_video_url()``, ``get_video_preview()``, etc.

 An object has an unique ID.